Comparing IM Cannabis (IMCC) & The Competition

-IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
-We will compare IM Cannabis to similar businesses based on the strength of its analyst recommendations, dividends, risk, earnings, profitability, institutional ownership and valuation.
+IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
+We will compare IM Cannabis to similar businesses based on the strength of its risk, analyst recommendations, institutional ownership, profitability, earnings, valuation and dividends.

 13.7% of IM Cannabis shares are held by institutional investors.
-Comparatively, 17.9% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
-27.8% of shares of all “Medicinals & botanicals” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+Comparatively, 17.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
+5.9% of IM Cannabis shares are held by company insiders.
+Comparatively, 26.2% of shares of all “Medicinals & botanicals” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and target prices for IM Cannabis and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for IM Cannabis and its peers, as reported by MarketBeat.

 |Sell Ratings